“They say great science is built on the shoulders of giants—not here. At Aperture we do all our science from scratch; no hand holding.” —Cave Johnson

-I spent sabbatical from July–December 2012 at Twitter, which I enjoyed very much, and where I've gained an appreciation for and research interest in big data, datacenters, and functional programming.
+I spent sabbatical from July–December 2012 at Twitter, working on Finagle, which I enjoyed very much, and where I've gained an appreciation for and research interest in big data, datacenters, and functional programming.

-I am papers chair of InPar 2012, debuting in May 2012.
+I served as papers chair of InPar 2012, which launched in May 2012.
 I have had a long-standing relationship with High Performance Graphics, which I chaired with Matt Pharr in August 2011.
 HPG was preceded by the SIGGRAPH/Eurographics Graphics Hardware conference, where I previously served as papers and publicity chair.